techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=250
 (233)
 Which of the statements below are true?
 (Choose one.)

-a.
-UTF characters are all 8 bits.
+A. UTF characters are all 8 bits.

-b.
-UTF characters are all 16 bits.
+B. UTF characters are all 16 bits.

-c.
-UTF characters are all 24 bits.
+C. UTF characters are all 24 bits.

-d.
-Unicode characters are all 16 bits. e.
+D. Unicode characters are all 16 bits. e.
 Bytecode characters are all 16 bits. f.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: